 The Set UpFirst I had to remove the old shower rod and patch the mounting holes left in the wall.
 The original rod cut into the bath tile so I had to replace the damaged tile, as well.
 After I sanded the patch and replaced the tile, I got to work on the curved shower rod.

-Now, curved shower rods generally don’t mount where the old shower rod used to be.
-Rather, you drill the mounting holes three or so inches back (towards the shower wall) from the original straight rod mounting holes.
-The dashed lines in the image below show where a straight rod would be relative to a curved rod.
-This change of mounting location keeps the curved shower rod from extending too far into the bathroom as well as tucking the ends of the shower curtain in (reducing the amount of water spray on your walls and floor).
+Curved shower rods generally don’t mount where the old shower rod used to be.
+Rather, you drill the mounting holes three or so inches back, towards the shower wall, from the original straight rod mounting holes.
+The change of mounting location keeps the curved shower rod from extending too far into the bathroom, as well as tucking the ends of the shower curtain in, reducing the amount of water spray on your walls and floor.